joyrider3774/crisp-game-lib-portable-sdl/README.md

 - -h YYY: use window height YYY
 - -ns: no sound
 - -a: use accelerated renderer (by default software renderer is used)
+- -fps: show fps
+- -nd: no fps delay (run as fast as possible)

 ## Target devices